viliusddd/tick-it-off/README.md

 <summary>completion.deleteById</summary>

-Remove entry from `completion` table.
-It will "uncheck" the todo item in that day.
+Remove entry from the `completion` table.
+It will "uncheck" the todo item on that day.

 ```sh
 curl -s http://localhost:3000/api/v1/trpc/completion.deleteById \